aresdevo/animaide/README.md

 multiple f-curves from either animated objects or animated bones in an armature.

 In most cases these tools affect the selected keys using the neighboring unselected keys as reference.
-When activated from the 3D View it will act on all the fcurves in the selected object or bone, but when is activated in one of the 3 animation editors we support it will only act on the selected channels.
+When activated from the 3D View it will act on all the f-curves in the selected object or bone, but when is activated in one of the 3 animation editors we support it will only act on the selected channels.

 ### How the interface works: